astral-fate/Cairo-University-Software-Engineering-Professional-Master-s-Degree/README.md

 </details>

 <details>
-<summary> Passing Criteria </summary>
+<summary> 📑 Passing Criteria </summary>

-In order to pass the course, the student should receive at least 20 out of 40 in the final exam.
+In order to pass the course, the student should receive at least 50 grade out of 100, and 20 out of 40 in the final exam, with addition to:

 - Minimum grade of 30 out of 60 in Midterm work
 - Minimum grade of 20 out of 40 in final exam